 What kind of flooring?
 Is this carpet?
 Wood, laminate? tile? linoleum?

 Apparently, vinyl oozes some sticky oil-type substance when it ages.
 This link provides some tips on how to clean it: "Vinyl is a popular material for many different types of products, but over time can tend to ooze an oily, sticky substance on the surface.
 Sometimes this sticky residue can be cleaned away with a simple cleaner and other times requires drying out the sticky substance first."

 this other site recommends that you use ammonia to cut out the grease, and then clean it up again.
-This would only work of course if you let your dog stay somewhere else for a few days: http://www.doit a-sticky-residue
+This would only work of course if you let your dog stay somewhere else for a few days: www.doityourself.com/

 Vinyl sheet flooring

-This is a guide about cleaning mold on vinyl flooring.
+This is a page about cleaning mold on vinyl flooring.
 Mold can grow on the underside of vinyl flooring or near the edges, often due to moisture.

-This is a guide about cleaning white water stains on vinyl flooring.
+This is a page about cleaning white water stains on vinyl flooring.
 Standing water can leave unsightly white marks on your vinyl flooring.

-This is a guide about restoring shine to vinyl flooring.
+This is a page about restoring shine to vinyl flooring.
 Over time the shine on your vinyl flooring can get dull.

 Vinyl flooring is a nice inexpensive, easy to install flooring option.
 However, it can get scuffed and scratched easily.
-This is a guide about removing scuffs from vinyl floors.
+This is a page about removing scuffs from vinyl floors.